lamek/dash_getting_started/README.md

         * A regression, technically.
 Now, all it does is echo the provided input.
         * But, it is "long-lived" in that it just keeps listening for input.
-   * Content idea
-        * Discuss the problems with the current code.
-            * Code is all in `bin`, but `bin` should be as small as possible.
-            * The `getWikipediaArticle` returns a JSON object, rather than something formatted and readable.
-            * The `getWikipediaArticle` doesn't have error handling.
-            * The `wikipedia` command is extremely fragile because it doesn't care about the format of the article title at all.
-For example, if you input 'dart programming language', it wouldn't work because the canonical title on wikipedia is "Dart_(programming_language)".
-              Currently, the app only works with single word article titles.
-        * Discuss how we'll fix it.
-            * We'll start rebuilding the app in way that's well organized and well architected.
-All the existing code will be moved to the `lib` directory or deleted.
-            * We'll start using classes to better model the app's functionality.

 #### Part 2 - "Real Development"